ljcucc/normal-irc/README.md

-# Normal IRC
+# CRIIRC

-A Normal IRC Client written in Flutter.
+CRIIRC, A Client written in Flutter.

 ## Getting Started